subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 The discussion of the Ising model and phase transitions so far has been rather abstract since it has been based on a study of the equations of statistical mechanics.
 In order to get a more intuitive feel for changes in the system as the temperature is varied, consider the figure above.
 Recall that for model with $N$ atoms there are $2^{N}$ possible spin configurations.
 The colored ovals in the figure represent portions of the state space that are accessible at various temperatures.

 - The blue area in the main oval represents part of the state space that can be accessed when $T>T_c$ and the magnetization $m=0$.
 This is mostly made up of states in which there are an equal number of up and down spins, but because of thermal fluctuations it also contains configurations with an imbalance in spins.
-- As the temperature is reduced to a level $T_1 < T_c$, the allowed system configurations become smaller, and are represented by the lilac area in the next smallest oval.
+- As the temperature is reduced to a level $T_1 < T_c$, the allowed system configurations become smaller, and are represented by the light blue area in the next smallest oval.
 These configurations are characterized by a net magnetization $m_1$, which means more spins on the average point up than down.
-Note that there are two such lilac areas representing the fact that the system configuration has split up into two distinct phases.
+Note that there are two such light blue areas representing the fact that the system configuration has split up into two distinct phases.
 - If the temperature is further reduced to $T_2 < T_1$, then the allowed configuration space further shrinks as shown by the orange area in the innermost oval, and furthermore the net magnetization $m_2$ increases byond $m_1$
 - In the limit as $T=0$, he ovals shrink to a single point, i.e., the configuration $(+1,...,+1)$ or $(-1,...,-1)$, since all the spins are now fully aligned with each other.
 Furthermore the net magnetization achieves its maximum value $m=1$ or $m=-1$, depending upon the phase.

 ## Simulating Spin Systems

 Back in the early 1950s, in the very first days of electronic computers, a group of physicists who had worked together in the Manhattan Project, got together and figured out how to simulate a system of interacting particles which are subject to thermodynamic randomness.
 Initially their algorithm was used to analyze neutron interactions in a nuclear reactor, and later it was applied to spin systems such as the Ising model.
 This group was led by Harry Metropolis, and it is by his name that the resulting algorithm is generally known.
-The mathematical technique that was used is called Markov Chain Mone Carlo of MCMC, and that is an alternative name for this technique.
+The mathematical technique that was used is called Markov Chain Monte Carlo of MCMC, and that is an alternative name for this technique.

 The Metropolis algorithm is based on building a Markov Chain whose stationary distribution $\pi(\sigma_1,...,\sigma_N)$ co-incides with that of the Boltzmann distribution, i.e.,

 $$ \pi(\sigma_1,...,\sigma_N) = {1\over Z} e^{-\beta E(\sigma_1,...,\sigma_N)}  $$

-The Metropolis algorithm works as follows:
+It works as follows:

 - Start with some spin configuration $\Sigma = (\sigma_1,...,\sigma_N)$ and note that energy of this configuration is given by $E(\Sigma)$.
 - Propose a move to a new trial configuration $\Sigma'$ by flipping the spin at site $i$ chosen at random, and compute its energy $E(\Sigma')$.